SuzukaDev/suzukadev.github.io/content/articles/manuals/szk-krita-pixel-art-suite/index.md

 {{< box_info >}}
 I tried some non-recursive algorithms, but they are generally way slower than the *Flood Fill algorithm*, so it is best to use Krita's fill-bucket tool for filling large areas.

-I considered removing the tool, but since it still does the job well for small and medium areas, I decided to keep it.
+I considered removing the tool, but since it still does the job well for small and medium areas, I decided to keep it, since sometimes is useful 👍.
 {{< /box_info >}}
 {{< /box_warning >}}